jjflash65/HardwareSerial_v00x/README.md

 ### Manual installation (ZIP)

-1. Download the file HardwareSerial_v00x.zip
+1. Download this repository as a ZIP-file
 2. Open Arduino IDE
 3. Go to: